michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 42. He saved others; himself he cannot save.
 If he be the King of Isroel, let him now descend from the cross, that we may see and believe in him.

-43. He trusted upon Aloha; let him liberate him now, if he delighteth inWilleth him. him; for he said, I am the Son of Aloha.
+43. He trusted upon Aloha; let him liberate him now, if he delighteth in

 44. Likewise also the robbers who were crucified with him reviled him.

-45. BUT from the sixth hourSix hours, &c. there was darkness upon all the land until the ninth hour.
+45. BUT from the sixth hour

 46. And about the ninth hour Jeshu cried with a high voice, Aloha!
-Aloha! why hast thou forsaken me?IL!
-IL! lamono shabakthóni!
+Aloha! why hast thou forsaken me?

 47. But certain of them who stood there, when they heard, said, This hath cried unto Ilio.